lsds/KungFu/README.md

 ### Generative adversarial networks - CycleGAN

-Generative adversarial networks (GAN) are challenging training workloads given that they often use multiple optimizers in parallel.
+Generative adversarial networks (GAN) are challenging training workloads given that they use multiple optimizers in parallel.
-In addition, GANs also consume large amounts of GPU memory, and they are limited to only converge with small batch sizes.
-KungFu thus become an attractive option for GANs, because of its required minimal changes to complex GAN training programs as well as its new model averaging algorithms which decouple batch size and the number of GPUs.
+In addition, GANs also consume large amounts of GPU memory, and they are often limited to only converge with small batch sizes.
+KungFu thus become an attractive option for GANs, because of its minimal changes to complex GAN training programs as well as its model averaging optimizers which decouple batch size and the number of GPUs.
 You can check out how easy this can be done in a [CycleGAN example](https://github.com/tensorlayer/cyclegan).

 ## Benchmark